sethcloud/freeaps/README.md

 This repo includes two branchs allowing to use OmniPod Dash pumps :
 - the branch dash_dev includes the dash pump in the setting pump
 - the branch dash_garmin_disf_dev includes the dash pump, but also the dISF implementation (with update of openAPS) and the garmin service to connect with garmin watches.
+Be careful, this version will not compile correctly with the simulator - garmin issue

 To use this branch :